 Depending on the type of business and your target market, your customer and potential customers will use social media to reach you when conventional methods (email, website, phone) fail.

-The problem here is if you’re monitoring your social media, you’ll never know when you get a message from a potential client!
+The problem here is if you’re NOT monitoring your social media, you’ll never know when you get a message from a potential client!
 Facebook also will give you a “badge” if 90% of your average response time is less than 15 minutes.
+Now, I know that may be hard if you’re a solopreneur, but the point is not how quickly you respond, but that you respond within a reasonable amount of time.

 My client was messaged on Twitter by one of the anchors from the local TV station wanting info on the business and on Facebook from another.